About Flexible Spending Accounts

-Sometimes called “flexible reimbursement accounts,” flexible spending accounts allow you to set aside money to pay for certain kinds of medical, dental, and dependent-care expenses before taxes are assessed on that income.
+Sometimes called “flexible reimbursement accounts,” flexible spending accounts (FSA) allow you to set aside money to pay for certain kinds of medical, dental, and dependent-care expenses before taxes are assessed on that income.
+The Group Dynamic: Medical and Dependent Care Flexible Spending Accounts video offers a brief overview of how these plans work and why you might be interested in utilizing one.

 Contributions are made throughout the calendar year, and eligible expenses must be incurred within that calendar year or within the grace period — if you don’t use all eligible funds from your account, the remaining amount is forfeited.
 Typically, you pay your bill first and submit your receipts to Group Dynamic for reimbursement.